Happy new year everyone!

 2016 seems a lifetime ago now!
 It’s still hard to put my finger on exactly why or how I managed to stop and stay off drink back then, as I had so many failed attempts in the years before that.
 But one thing I’m certain of is that acceptance played a huge part in it.

-I had to completely accept that I could never drink again, that’s just something I can’t do!
+I had to completely accept that I could never drink again – drinking is just something I can’t do!
 One always leads to another, and before I know it, I’m dependent again (not to mention the fact that my liver couldn’t take it).

 The problem in the past had been that all the above were also excuses to drink.